danielgindi/node-memory-lock/README.md

 **Note**: Contrary to other lockers available for Node.js, this one is memory-based, meaning that it will not work across separate processes.

+As with everything else in node, these locks are also async!
+Meaning you get a callback when the lock is obtained etc. It can be easily integrated into an `async` chain with the callback, to make sure that a certain flow is "synchronized".

 Sometimes, with all of those callbacks and having multiple users working simultaneously, we might need a lock, to make sure that a certain flow will run once at a time.
 Or maybe something more fine tuned like reader-writer lock.

 Assuming you called `var MemoryLock = require('memory-lock');`,